PlymouthPsychology/pears/source/index.rst

-Pears is a brief intervention to help people manage pain after surgery
+Pears is a quick course to reduce pain after surgery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This guide is a prototype specifically designed for patients undergoing joint replacement.
 Our aims are to: